 Native iOS apps.

-Swift and SwiftUI (UIKit when the case calls for it).
+Swift and SwiftUI, with UIKit when the case calls for it.
 Core Data or SwiftData where persistence matters, Combine or async/await for concurrency, and proper modularisation so large apps still build in under a minute.

-An Australian payments platform that unifies bills, invoicing, accounts and card acceptance into one mobile-first experience — positioned as a local alternative to global processors.
+An Australian payments platform that unifies bills, invoicing, accounts and card acceptance into one mobile-first experience, positioned as a local alternative to global processors.

-A mobile financial-education app for a US credit union that lets students live a month on a simulated salary — budgeting for rent, utilities, transport and lifestyle choices.
+A mobile financial-education app for a US credit union that lets students live a month on a simulated salary, budgeting for rent, utilities, transport and lifestyle choices.

-A mobile survey and market-research platform for African and emerging-market consumer data — sold as insights to corporates, NGOs and governments.
+A mobile survey and market-research platform for African and emerging-market consumer data, sold as insights to corporates, NGOs and governments.

 A catalogue of reusable React Native screens and modules for Android and iOS, each documented with drop-in setup guides so new apps ship in days.